Mass upload examples

 The mass upload dialog box also has the following options for what needs to be done if the well already exists:

-Nothing is the default behavior, where an error will be shown if a well is being uploaded with the same name as an existing well in the same project.
+Ignore is the default behavior, where an error will be shown if a well is being uploaded with the same name as an existing well in the same project.

 Merge will merge the data being uploaded with whatever data is already present.

 If the same date in production data is present in the existing production data and the data being uploaded, the uploaded data will be used otherwise it will just append to existing production data.
-Merge can also be used to add wellbore / deviation survey data to a set of already existing wells.
+Merge can also be used to add wellbore / deviation survey data to a set of already existing wells.-

 Overwrite will replace (overwrite) existing data with the data being uploaded.
 This feature applied to all data input such as well information data, production data, deviation survey data, wellbore data.